Please help us wrap around this family and give Magnus the opportunity to be the big brother that he deserves to be.

 The money will be used to be able to afford the best available overseas treatment, drugs and technology.
 This includes surgery, proton therapy and immunotherapy (Naxitamab), as well as products to ease Magnus’ pain and enhance his recovery.

-Magnus & family
+Magnus and family

 Your message will be displayed on the page and emailed to the donor.